gerlichlab/gerlich_jupyter/README.md

 # Running the notebook locally (OPTIONAL)
 For your convenience, you can then start a notebook server with all the necessary libraries installed with:
-`docker-compose up` from the command line in the directory of this rpository.
+`docker-compose up` from the command line in the directory of this repository.
 Then open up a browser and navigate to http://localhost:9999 or http://localhost:9999/lab for the jupyter lab interface.
 This will prompt you for a password, which we disclosed in the python club lecture.